togfoxy/Autarky2/README.md

 Scroll middle mouse wheel to zoom

-Press 'keypad 5' to recentre camera
+Press 'keypad 5' to recentre camera and deselect all villagers